zng-ui/zng/README.md

 crates in well organized and documented modules.

-The other crates provide the full API that you might need to implement more advanced features, for example, a custom property that modifies the behavior of an widget might need to reference the widget's internal state, this *internal* API will only be available in the widget's crate.
+The other crates provide the full API that you might need to implement more advanced features, for example, a custom property that modifies the behavior of a widget might need to reference the widget's internal state, this *internal* API will only be available in the widget's crate.

 ## Cargo Features